 The main change to the neural network technique since its development has been to distinguish between the calculation for energy and the calculation for mass by using two separate networks.
 The first neural network (NN1) is trained to find the primary energy by using $\log{10}(K50)$ and $\log{10}(S30)$ as input parameters, followed by one hidden layer.
 The second network (NN2) is trained to find the primary mass of the air shower.
-NN2 also takes as input $\log{10}(K50)$ and $\log{10}(K50)$ and $\log{10}(S30)$ and $\log{10}(S30)$ and also has a single hidden layer of neurons.
-In both cases the network is trained through a number of "epochs", or training cycles, on half of the simulated proton and iron showers.
+NN2 also takes as input $\log{10}(K50)$ and $\log{10}(S30)$ and also has a single hidden layer of neurons.
+In both cases the network is trained through a number of "epochs", or training cycles, on half of the simulated proton and iron showers and tested on the other half of the proton and iron showers.
 The results of testing determine the

 Fig. 3.
-Mass output of the neural network from the bin $6.2 < \log{10}(\text{E}{\text{reco}}/\text{GeV}) < 6.4$ for three primary types: iron (solid blue), oxygen (shaded green), and protons (dashed red).
+Mass output of the neural network from the bin $6.2 < log{10}(E{reco}/GeV) < 6.4$ for three primary types: iron (solid blue), oxygen (shaded green), and protons (dashed red).
 On the left is the output from a network trained on all particle types.
 On the right is the output from a network trained only on protons and iron.
 As expected, when the neural network is trained on more particle types it begins to reconstruct the intermediate primaries in their proper location as opposed to attempting to classify them as proton or iron.